Zal0/ZGB/README.md

 include $(subst ',,$(subst \,/,'$(ZGB_PATH)'))/src/MakefileCommon
 ```
 When you make any changes to any of the source files of your project, or any of the assets, only that file will be recompiled.
 The internal Makefile that comes with CrossZGB creates a list of dependencies and only compiles what is needed saving you a lot of time.
-It will also help you a lot if you work with a version control system, like git
+It will also help you a lot if you work with a version control system, like git.

 ---
 </details>